lbryio/hub/docs/cluster_guide.md

 ## Cluster environment guide

 For best performance the recommended setup uses three server instances, these can be rented VPSs, self hosted VMs (ideally not on one physical host unless the host is sufficiently powerful), or physical computers.
-One is a dedicated lbcd node, one an elasticsearch server, and the third runs the scribe services.
-With this configuration the lbcd and elasticsearch servers can be shared between multiple scribe hub servers - more on that later.
+One is a dedicated lbcd node, one an elasticsearch server, and the third runs the hub services (scribe, herald, and scribe-elastic-sync).
+With this configuration the lbcd and elasticsearch servers can be shared between multiple herald servers - more on that later.
 Server Requirements (space requirements are at least double what's needed so it's possible to copy snapshots into place or make snapshots):
   - lbcd: 2 cores, 8gb ram (slightly more may be required syncing from scratch, from a snapshot 8 is plenty), 150gb of NVMe storage
   - elasticsearch: 8 cores, 9gb of ram (8gb minimum given to ES), 150gb of SSD speed storage
-  - scribe: 8 cores, 32gb of ram, 200gb of NVMe storage
+  - hub: 8 cores, 32gb of ram, 200gb of NVMe storage

 All servers are assumed to be running ubuntu 20.04 with user named `lbry` with passwordless sudo and docker group permissions, ssh configured, ulimits set high, and docker + docker-compose installed.
 The server running elasticsearch should have swap disabled.
 The three servers need to be able to communicate with each other, they can be on a local network together or communicate over the internet.
 This guide will assume the three servers are on the internet.